PVA Curriculum Principles

 PVA staff supported the development of our curriculum vision which is based on the context and needs of our local community.
 We communicate our vision through the acronym, ‘LEAP’.

-Language rich – to expose children to high quality texts and to improve speech and vocabulary.
+Language rich – – to expose children to high quality texts, improve speech and vocabulary and develop a love of reading.

 Experiential – to challenge children to overcome personal barriers through culturally rich, memorable experiences which expand their knowledge of the wider society.